Chromium: What is it?

 In type 2 diabetes, the pancreas is usually producing enough insulin but, for unknown reasons, the body cannot use the insulin effectively.
 The disease typically occurs, in part, because the cells comprising muscle and other tissues become resistant to insulin's action, especially among the obese.
 Insulin permits the entry of glucose into most cells, where this sugar is used for energy, stored in the liver and muscles (as glycogen), and converted to fat when present in excess.
 Insulin resistance leads to higher than normal levels of glucose in the blood (hyperglycemia).

-Overall, the value of chromium supplements for diabetics is inconclusive and controversial .
+Overall, the value of chromium supplements for diabetes is inconclusive and controversial .
 Randomized controlled clinical trials in well-defined, at-risk populations where dietary intakes are known are necessary to determine the effects of chromium on markers of diabetes .
+The American Diabetes Association states that there is insufficient evidence to support the routine use of chromium to improve glycemic control in people with diabetes .
+It further notes that there is no clear scientific evidence that vitamin and mineral supplementation benefits people with diabetes who do not have underlying nutritional deficiencies.

 Body weight and composition